-Over 2,000 calls, received by I&A were related to housing, approximately 8% of those calls were from those who were unhoused.
-These are difficult calls to address because of the lack of housing resources.
+Over 2,0° J calls, received by I&A were related to it using approximately 8% of those calls were nom those who were unit used.
+These are difficult calls to acdreable ause of the lack of housing resources.
 Many callers contact I&A when they are about to lose their housing and need to find an affordable place immediately.
 Low-income home seekers have little options because subsidized housing has long wait lists and rents in the open market are too high.
-Callers are referred to resources such as home sharing, homeless services, and legal aid for eviction counseling, if appropriate.
-Also, I&A holds a weekly workshop to show people how to look for housing online.
-These services can be helpful but fundamentally, there is just not enough affordable housing in Contra Costa County to meet needs.
+Callers are referred to resources such as home sharing, homeless services, a day gainsid for eviction counseling, if appropriate.
+Also, I&A holds a weekly workshop to show people how to book for housing online.
+These services can be helpful but fundamentally, there is just not enough fordable housing in Contra Costa County to meet needs.

-In addition, I&A workers conducted community outreach to increase awareness about services available to help seniors live independently.
-I&A participated in 30 community events and served over 14,400 people in 2019.
-I&A published its second annual Senior Resource Directory, which contains almost 80 pages of information about public and non-profit services.
+In addition, I&A workers condered community outreach to increase awareness about services available to help seniors the independently.
+I&A participated in 30 community events and served over 14,400 peop a in 2019.
+I&A published its second annual Senior Resource Directory, which contains a most 80 pages of information about public and non-profit services.
 Over 11,000 copies of the Directory was distributed in FY 2018-2019.